The Outer Worlds 2: Paradise Island Substation Repair Guide – Get the Corrosive Shock Machine Gun

 The Dumb Flaw Problem

-If you accepted the Dumb flaw at character creation (which locks you out of leveling certain skills), you might be completely blocked from accessing the repair kit unless you took the Nimble trait.
-This is one of those rare moments where The Outer Worlds 2 creates permanent build consequences.
+If you accepted the Dumb flaw at character creation (which locks you out of leveling certain skills), and you didn’t take the Nimble or Innovative traits, you may be completely blocked from accessing the repair kit via the vent grate.
+However, Engineering 3 remains an alternative if your build allows it.

 Why this matters: The Dumb flaw is tempting because it offers significant benefits, but it comes with hidden costs like this.
 Before accepting it in future playthroughs, consider whether you’re willing to miss optional content.
 Check our complete flaws guide for detailed analysis of long-term flaw impacts.